ThomasKaiser/sbc-bench/results/reviews/Hardkernel-ODROID-XU4.md

   * `/proc/cmdline: console=ttySAC2,115200n8 console=tty1 consoleblank=0 loglevel=1 root=UUID=57f06418-7fe0-4d7a-89b9-31dcc07b8b27 rootfstype=ext4 rootwait rw  smsc95xx.macaddr=00:1e:06:61:7a:55 governor=performance hdmi_tx_amp_lvl=31 hdmi_tx_lvl_ch0=3 hdmi_tx_lvl_ch1=3 hdmi_tx_lvl_ch2=3 hdmi_tx_emp_lvl=6 hdmi_clk_amp_lvl=31 hdmi_tx_res=0 HPD=true vout=hdmi usb-storage.quirks= `
   * Kernel 5.4.151-odroidxu4 / CONFIG_HZ=100

-Kernel 5.4.151 is not latest 5.4.231 LTS that was released on 2023-02-06.
+Kernel 5.4.151 is not latest 5.4.232 LTS that was released on 2023-02-22.

-Please check https://endoflife.date/linux for details.
+See https://endoflife.date/linux for details.
 It is somewhat likely that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.
-Better upgrade to a supported version ASAP.

 But this version string doesn't matter since this is not an official LTS Linux from kernel.org.
 This device runs a Samsung vendor/BSP kernel.